Current Affairs-Topics

 2. Provide data about unliquidated investments and investor details

-3. Submit a detailed winding-up plan by the SEBI regulations
+3. Submit a detailed winding-up plan according to the SEBI regulations

 4. Get investor approval for a new dissolution period